-Purchasing a life insurance or mortgage protection policy can often be confusing and difficult to navigate, and you may have no idea where to start.
-The first step to a secure life insurance or mortgage protection plan is to meet with your trusted insurance agent.
+Purchasing a life insurance or mortgage protection life insurance policy (mortgage protection insurance) can often be confusing and difficult to navigate, and you may have no idea where to start.
+The first step to a secure life insurance or mortgage protection insurance is to meet with your trusted insurance agent.
 During that meeting, you will be completing your insurance paperwork, and that includes choosing a beneficiary.

 Your beneficiary is the person or people you want to leave your insurance money (death benefit) with after you die.
 Usually people just pick one person, like their spouse or adult child, but you can pick more than one if you want.
 You can even pick a beneficiary that is not a person!

 Most people name one or more family members, such as a spouse, adult child, and even adult grandchildren.
 You can basically name any adult family member who depends on you for financial support.